 Medical Laboratory Sciences (sometimes also called Medical Technology or Clinical Laboratory Sciences) is the branch of laboratory medicine that deals with the study of blood and other body specimens to aid in the diagnosis of human disease, determine optimal therapy, and monitor the progress of treatment.
 The 17-month post-baccalaureate MLS certificate is available for individuals who have already earned a Bachelor's degree in biology, chemistry, molecular and cell biology, or a related subject and who have completed appropriate prerequisite courses.
 You'll spend two semesters and a summer session at the UConn-Storrs campus completing didactic coursework and clinical laboratory training before spending a final semester in a clinical rotation at one of several affiliated laboratory sites.
 After completing the program, you'll be eligible to sit for the certification exam administered by the American Society for clinical Pathology (ASCP).

-OSH is a rapidly expanding industry where job growth outpaces qualified professionals.
-The 15-month Occupational Safety and Health Online Certificate Program is open to individuals who have already earned at least a Bachelor's degree from an accredited college or university.
-Coursework covers a broad spectrum of workplace health and safety issues and allows you to choose multiple elective areas to meet your specific needs and career goals.
-All courses are developed by seasoned OSH practitioners and rely on real-world case study scenarios that reflect current trends, challenges, and issues.
+OSH is an in-demand profession where job opportunities and growth exceed available qualified professionals.
+The 15-credit Occupational Safety and Health Online Certificate Program is open to individuals who have already earned at least a Bachelor's degree from an accredited college or university.
+Coursework covers a broad spectrum of workplace health and safety issues and allows you to choose multiple elective courses to meet your specific needs and career goals.
+All courses are developed by seasoned OSH practitioners and rely on real-world case scenarios that reflect current trends, challenges, and issues.
 The program can be completed 100% online or as a blended program combining distance and in-person learning on the UConn-Storrs campus.